j-faria/iCCF/scripts.md

-  -rv RV, --rv RV       RV array, in the form start:end:step [km/s] --rv-range RV_RANGE   Full RV range where to calculate CCF [km/s] --keep-prefix         Keep any prefix of the S2D file on the output file --ncores NCORES       Number of cores to distribute calculation; default is all available (20)
+  -rv RV, --rv RV       RV array, in the form start:end:step [km/s] --rv-range RV_RANGE   Full RV range where to calculate CCF [km/s] --keep-prefix         Keep any prefix of the S2D file on the output file --ncores NCORES       Number of cores to distribute calculation; default is all available
 ```

+{: .important }
+> A lot of effort has been put into making sure that the CCFs calculated by
+> **iCCF** are identical to those from the ESPRESSO pipeline!
+Indeed, the code
+> is based on the pipeline's implementation and follows exactly the same steps.